danielxue/global-hash-tables-strike-back/README.md

 - `common/`: code used throughout the project providing some sort of primitive logic.
 - `experiments/`: code, scripts, data, and notebook to reproduce our experiment results.
 - `partial-aggregate-update/`: a module implementing the second stage of our fully concurrent aggregation method, partial aggregate update.
-- `partitioned-aggregate/`: a module implementing methods of partitioned group aggregations.
+- `partitioned-aggregate/`: a module implementing partitioned group aggregations.
 - `ticket/`: a module implementing the first stage of our fully concurrent aggregation method, ticketing.

 ## Usage